Services in Ruunaa Hiking Area

 Services Offered by Enterprises and Organisations in the National Hiking Area

 - Enterprises and organisations offering services in the national hiking area

 - They have a cooperation agreement with Metsähallitus and they follow the principles of sustainable nature tourism when operating in the hiking area.

 - There is a restaurant in Ruunaa Hiking Centre in Neitikoski, seating 120 customers.
 The Hiking Centre is open from the beginning of May until the end of September, and at other times by special arrangement.

-- The nearest shop is in the village of Pankakoski, 22 km from Ruunaa Hiking Centre.
+- The nearest shop is in the city of Lieksa, 30 km from Ruunaa Hiking Centre.

 There are about 30 campfire sites in the Hiking Area.

 - All the lean-to shelters have a campfire site.